ampproject/amphtml/extensions/amp-ad-network-fake-impl/amp-ad-network-fake-impl-internal.md

 ## Behavior

-The 'fake' ad network produces only a single ad request to localhost and attempts to render it via the A4A fast rendering path.
+The 'fake' ad network produces only a single ad request and attempts to render it via the A4A fast rendering path.
 It is intended only for testing and demos.
-It is disabled outside of local development or testing modes.
+To send an ad request with 'fake' ad network, it is required that the ad element to have an id value starts with `i-amphtml-demo` which makes the AMP page invalid.

 Like all A4A ad networks, you do not place an `<amp-ad-network-fake-impl>` tag directly on the page.
 Instead, you place an `<amp-ad type="fake">` tag.

-The fake impl loads a creative from a JSON-formatted file containing two
-fields: `"creative"` and `"signature"`.
-The `signature` field **must** be a valid signature for the text of the `creative` field, according to at least one of the built-in A4A keys.  (_Note:_ A4A will discontinue built-in keys when the ability to fetch keys live from the validation service is available.)
-Alternatively, the `<amp-ad type="fake">` tag may include the attribute `fakesig="true"` to disable signature checking.
+The fake impl loads an A4A creative or an AMP creative and convert it to an A4A creative.
+Use `convert` attribute to instruct the fake impl to perform creative conversion.

+The fake impl will skip signature verification by default.
+To enforce this check, set `checksig` attribute.
+This can be useful to test the ad's behavior when signature verification fails.

 ## Attributes